vincentsmuda/TheExterminator/readme.md

 # Todos
 - Style nicely
-- Create sample backend scripts and AJAX handler
+- Add open/close animations
+- Add option for User's Name
+- Fix scroll position
+- X browser testing

+- Write documentation for non transpiling utilization

-- Create a quick link that mimics QA user's browser varialbes
+- Create a handler that highlights the problem element and on the page
 - Allow user to click on problem element
-- Create a handler that highlights the problem element and on the page
+- Create a quick link that mimics QA user's browser variables
-- Add option for name
 - Create a wordpress plugin
 - Create a bookmark shortcut
-- Write documentation for non transpiling utilization
 - Check if _local storage_ is available ?
-- File attachment
+- File attachment?
-- screenshot
+- screenshot?

 # Support
 We are aiming to support IE8+ .
 If you find a bug any any of the browsers, let us know or make a pull request!